-The idea of a mesh deployment is not new for networking, as an approach where multiple nodes of a network work together to enable better coverage and connectivity.
+The idea of a mesh deployment, an approach where multiple nodes of a network work together to enable better coverage and connectivity, is not new for networking.

-For Wi-Fi networks, especially consumer access points, Wi-Fi mesh has been a new area where multiple vendors in recent years including Google, LInksys and others have all announced products.
-What has been lacking is an industry standard certification effort that can enable mesh APs, from different vendors to work together in an interoperable manner.
+However, for Wi-Fi networks, especially consumer access points, Wi-Fi mesh has been a new area where multiple vendors, including Google, Linksys and others, have all announced products in recent years.
+What has been lacking is an industry standard certification effort that can enable mesh access points (APs) from different vendors to work together in an interoperable manner.
 That's where the new Wi-Fi EasyMesh certification comes into play.

-The Wi-Fi Alliance explained that Wi-Fi EasyMesh is a certification program that defines multiple access point home and small office Wi-Fi networks that are easy to install and use, self-adapting, and add multi-vendor interoperability.
+The Wi-Fi Alliance explained that Wi-Fi EasyMesh is a certification program that defines multiple access point home and small office Wi-Fi networks that are easy to install and use, adapt on their own and add multi-vendor interoperability.
 Wi-Fi EasyMesh technology brings both consumers and service providers additional flexibility in choosing Wi-Fi EasyMesh devices for home deployment.

 From at technology perspective, Wi-Fi EasyMesh uses existing 802.11n and 802.11ac Wi-Fi standards.
 The new mesh certification effort also makes use of the Wi-Fi Alliance's Multi-AP Technical Specification.